 Items are left in the yard

 Toys, yard tools, sports equipment – all the miscellaneous items that clutter your yard can also make your home a target for theft and burglary.
 There are a few reasons for this.
-First, the items themselves are easy to steal – and while you may not care if a single rake disappears, you’ll be kicking yourself if your expensive leaf blower is stolen from your back patio.
-Second, these scattered items send a signal to burglars that you have lax security in general.
-This may give the burglar more confidence to try opening your doors and windows.
+First, the things themselves are easy to steal – and while you may not care if a single rake disappears, you’ll be kicking yourself if your expensive leaf blower is stolen from your back patio.
+Second, these scattered items signal to burglars that you generally have lax security.
+This may give the burglar more confidence to open your doors and windows.

-Solution: Don’t leave items outside for long periods of time, especially overnight.
+Solution: Don’t leave items outside for long periods, especially overnight.

 Open curtains/blinds at night

 How do burglars know if there’s anything worth stealing inside your home?
-Simple: if the blinds are open, they simply look inside!
-By keeping your curtains open at night, you’re practically inviting thieves to look inside your home and make a decision whether to attempt entry.
+Simple: if the blinds are open, they look inside!
+Keeping your curtains open at night invites thieves to look inside your home and decide whether to attempt entry.
 Even worse, if you have valuables in clear sight (such as electronics, jewelry, car keys or medications), then you’re increasing your risk even further.

 Solution: Keep blinds closed at night, and never put valuables where they can be seen from the windows.